deity-io/falcon-platform-docs/docs/platform/server-v3/modules/custom-module.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-All the integrations available in Falcon Platform are implemented as extensions + modules.
+Most of the integrations available in Falcon Platform are implemented as extensions + modules.
 When you want to add new features or change the existing behavior you'll need to add [Extension](../extensions/about) and module that implements features for that Extension.

 Modules can be registered in 2 ways - with [auto-discovery mechanism](#module-auto-discovery) or [manually](#manual-binding-for-module).